-A. Competitive Solicitation General Rule.
-All public Contracts shall be based upon competitive Bids or Proposal to foster competition except for Contracts exempt pursuant to ORS279A.025 or otherwise exempted under these Rules.
+- A. Competitive Solicitation General Rule.
+All public Contracts shall be based upon competitive Bids or Proposal to foster competition except for Contracts exempt pursuant to ORS279A.025 or otherwise exempted under these Rules. - B. Exempt Classes.
+The following Contracts are exempt from competitive bidding:

-- B. Exempt Classes.
-The following Contracts are exempt from competitive bidding: - 1.
-Contracts made with other public agencies or the federal government; - 2.
-Contracts made with not-for-profit agencies providing employment opportunities for disabled individuals; - 3.
+- 1. Contracts made with other public agencies or the federal government; - 2.
+Contracts made with not-for-profit agencies qualified nonprofit agency providing employment opportunities for disabled individuals with disabilities, as described in ORS 279.835 to 279.855; - 3.
 Personal Services Contracts (see Part 3); - 4.
 Insurance and employee benefits Contracts; - 5.
-Contracts for repair, maintenance, improvement or protection of property obtained by the Director of Veterans' Affairs; - 6.
-Contracts for price regulated items, utilities, telecommunication and other like services; - 7.
-Contracts for copyrighted materials; - 8.
-Advertising Contracts; - 9.
-Investment Contracts; - 10.
-Sale of used personal property; - 11.
-Contract Amendments, Change Orders and/or Construction Change Field Directives; - 12.
-Technical Assistance Agreements; - 13.
-Sole Source Contracts (see Part 1); - 14.
-Acquisition or disposition of real property or interest in real property; - 15.
-Surplus Personal Property; - 16.
-Developer Service Agreements; - 17.
-Contracts for licenses and maintenance of computer hardware, software and related telecommunications products (including cable, video and television products): - 18.
-Contract renewals (see Part 1 or Part 3);
+Contracts for repair, maintenance, improvement or protection of property obtained by the Director of Veterans' Affairs; - 5.
+Contracts for price regulated items, utilities, telecommunication and other like services; - 6.
+7. Contracts for copyrighted materials; - 7.
+8. Advertising Contracts; - 8.
+9. Investment Contracts; - 9.
+10. Sale of used personal property; - 10.
+11. Contract Amendments, Change Orders and/or Construction Change Field Directives; - 12.
+Technical Assistance Agreements; - 11.
+13. Sole Source Contracts (see Part 1); - 12.
+14. Acquisition or disposition of real property or interest in real property; - 13.
+15. Surplus Personal Property; - 16.
+Developer Service Agreements; - 14.
+17. Contracts for licenses and maintenance and support services from the manufacturer of computer hardware, software and related telecommunications products (including cable, video and television products); software licensed to the Commission; licensing of additional modules or additional software components related to software already in use at the Commission; - 15.
+18. Contract renewals (see Part 1 or Part 3); - 16.
+19. Contracts for arts and entertainment, including Contracts for any theatrical or musical performance or for the production of a Work of art, music or literature.

-- 19. Contracts for arts and entertainment, including Contracts for any theatrical or musical performance or for the production of a Work of art, music or literature. - 20.
-Contracts for professional or expert witnesses or consultants to provide services to existing or potential litigation; - 21.
-Emergency Contracts (see Part 1 or Part 3) - 22.
-Contracts, agreements or other documents entered into, issued or established in connection with incurring debt of a public body, making of program loans or investment of funds by a public body; - 23.
-Energy Savings Performance Contracts (see Part 5); - 24.
-Grants; and - 25.
-Contracts for Outside Legal Counsel.
+- 17. 20.
+Contracts for professional or expert witnesses or consultants to provide services to existing or potential litigation; - 18.
+21. Emergency Contracts (see Part 1 or Part 3) - 19.
+22. Contracts, agreements or other documents entered into, issued or established in connection with incurring debt of a public body, making of program loans or investment of funds by a public body; - 23.
+Energy Savings Performance Contracts (see Part 5); - 20.
+24. Grants; and - 21.
+25. Contracts for Outside Legal Counsel: - 22.
+Food and food-related products; - 23.
+Hotel and other sites for large conferences and workshops; - 24.
+Dues, registrations and membership fees; and - 25.
+Staff parking and parking validation.